terminal42/escargot/README.md

 * `Escargot::setRequestDelay(int $requestDelay)`

    Let's you configure the delay between requests in microseconds.
-By default it's `0` so there's no extra delay.
+By default, it's `0` so there's no extra delay.
 It can be useful to make sure Escargot does not run into some (D)DOS protection or similar issues.

 * `Escargot::setUriFilter(UriFilterInterface $uriFilter)`

-   By default, Escargot is instantiated using the `DefaultUriFilter` which will ensure we follow only links that fulfil the follwing requirements:
+   By default, Escargot is instantiated using the `DefaultUriFilter` which will ensure we follow only links that fulfil the following requirements:

-    * Either http or https schema
+    * Either `http` or `https` schema
-    * The node does not have rel="nofollow" set
+    * The node does not have `rel="nofollow"` set
-    * The node does not have the type attribute set or it is set and the value equals to "text/html"
+    * The node does not have the type attribute set or it is set and the value equals to `text/html`
     * The URI is allowed by the configured allowed hosts (by default just the same host as the base URI)
-    * The URI is allowed by the robots.txt of that URI
+    * The URI is allowed by the `robots.txt` of that URI

    By providing your own implementation of the `UriFilterInterface` you can completely customize the filtering to your needs.